Early Education Center

 Classes meet Monday through Friday.

 EEC offers an eight-week summer program.
-This program is broken into two (2) four-week sessions: May 30 through June 23 and July 5 through July 28.
+This program is broken into two (2) four-week sessions: May 26, 2026 through June 18, 2026 and June 29, 2026 through July 24, 2026.
 A child is enrolled for the entire eight weeks when enrolled for the summer.
 Prior registration must be completed before a child can attend this program.
+We will observe the July 4th holiday and Juneteenth holiday during the summer.

 EEC follows the Arlington ISD school calendar for holidays.
-Our academic calendar begins the same day as Arlington ISD starts and ends the same day AISD’s end date ends.
-We also have an 8 week summer program in June and July.
+Our 2026/2027 academic calendar begins the same day as Arlington ISD starts on August 12, 2026, and ends on May 26, 2027.

 3